-The AT24C08D provides 8,192 bits of Serial Electrically Erasable and Programmable Read-Only Memory (EEPROM) organized as 1,024 words of 8 bits each.
-This device is optimized for use in many industrial and commercial applications where low-power and low-voltage operations are essential.
-The device is available in space-saving 8-lead SOIC, 8-lead TSSOP, 8-pad UDFN, 8-lead PDIP(1), 5-lead SOT23, 8-ball VFBGA and 4-ball WLCSP packages.
-All packages operate from 1.7V to 3.6V.
+The AT24C04C/AT24C08C provides 4,096/8,192 bits of Serial Electrically Erasable and Programmable Read-Only Memory (EEPROM) organized as 512/1,024 words of 8 bits each.
+The device's cascading feature allows up to four devices (AT24C04C) or two devices (AT24C08C) to share a common two-wire bus.
+These devices are optimized for use in many industrial and commercial applications where low-power and low-voltage operations are essential.
+The devices are available in space-saving 8-lead SOIC, 8-lead TSSOP, 8-pad UDFN, 8-lead PDIP, 5-lead SOT23 and 8-ball VFBGA packages.
+All packages operate from 1.7V to 5.5V.